uhi22/pyPLC/readme.md

 - The Alpi confirms the PowerDelivery (start), but rejects the CurrentDemandRequest with FAILED_SequenceError and EVSE_Shutdown.
 - Results (log file and pcap) are stored in https://github.com/uhi22/pyPLC/tree/master/results.

+### 2022-12-21 v0.5 Light-bulb-demo-charging works on multiple chargers
+- On 3 of 4 tested charger models, the light-bulb-demo works: AlpitronicHPC, ABB HPC, ABB Triple.
+The Ionity Tritium overshoots the target voltage due to missing load, and aborts.
+- Welding detection gives negative or no answer.

 ### Test results on real-world chargers

 See [charger_test_results.md](doc/charger_test_results.md)